David Clayton-Thomas: Blood, Sweat & Tears

 With Clayton-Thomas fronting the band, Blood, Sweat & Tears continued with a string of hit albums, including Blood, Sweat & Tears 3 which featured Carole King's "Hi-De-Ho" and Clayton-Thomas's "Lucretia MacEvil", and Blood, Sweat & Tears 4, which yielded another Clayton-Thomas-penned hit single, "Go Down Gamblin'" and "Lisa Listen to Me".
 Blood Sweat & Tears' Greatest Hits album has to date reportedly chalked up over seven million copies in worldwide sales.

-Blood, Sweat & Tears headlined at major venues around the world: the Royal Albert Hall, the Metropolitan Opera House, the Hollywood Bowl, Madison Square Garden, and Caesar's Palace, as well as the Newport Jazz Festival and Woodstock.
-It was the first contemporary band to break through the Iron Curtain with its historic United States Department of State-sponsored tour of Eastern Europe in May and June 1970).
+Blood, Sweat & Tears headlined at major venues around the world: the Royal Albert Hall, the Metropolitan Opera House, the Hollywood Bowl, Madison Square Garden, and Caesars Palace, as well as the Newport Jazz Festival and Woodstock.
+It was the first rock band to break through the Iron Curtain with its historic United States Department of State–sponsored tour of Eastern Europe in June–July 1970.
+A documentary about the tour was released in 2023 titled What the Hell Happened to Blood, Sweat & Tears? including interviews with Clayton-Thomas.
+The documentary's premise was the Iron Curtain tour caused the band to lose much of its counterculture fanbase now that the band was seen to be working directly with the government.

 In the early years Clayton-Thomas lived on the road, travelling all over Europe, Australia, Asia, South America, the US, and Canada with Blood, Sweat & Tears.
 The constant touring began to take its toll.
 Clayton-Thomas left the band in 1972, exhausted by life on the road.
-By the mid '70s, the founding members began to drift away to start families and pursue their own musical ambitions.
+Variety later described Clayton-Thomas's decision to leave as ruining the band who "needed every bit of his sweat and swagger."
+By the mid-1970s, the founding members began to drift away to start families and pursue their own musical ambitions.

 Subsequent career

-In 1972 Thomas released his first Columbia solo album after Blood, Sweat & Tears, simply titled David Clayton Thomas.
+In 1972, Thomas released his first Columbia solo album after Blood, Sweat & Tears, simply titled David Clayton Thomas.
 In 1973 the second solo album Tequila Sunrise was issued by Columbia.
-In 1974 he issued the Harmony Junction album on RCA.
-In 1975 Thomas returned to front Blood Sweat & Tears again on the Columbia albums New City and, in 1976, More Than Ever.
-In 1977 they released Brand New Day on the ABC label.
-In 1978 Thomas issued another solo album on ABC, titled simply Clayton.
-In 1980 Blood, Sweat & Tears issued the MCA album Nuclear Blues, which also included Thomas.
+In 1974, he issued the Harmony Junction album on RCA.
+In 1975, Thomas returned to front Blood, Sweat & Tears again on the Columbia albums New City and, in 1976, More Than Ever.
+In 1977, they released Brand New Day on the ABC label.
+In 1978, Thomas issued another solo album on ABC, titled simply Clayton.
+In 1980, Blood, Sweat & Tears issued the MCA album Nuclear Blues, which also included Thomas.
 Later in the decade Columbia issued the double live Blood, Sweat & Tears album Live And Improvised again with Thomas.

+It was reported in the 30 May 1992 issue of Cash Box that Clayton-Thomas was one of the artists on the Sedona Recording Company roster.

 In 2004, Clayton-Thomas left New York for Toronto and launched an All-Star 10-piece band.
 Since then, he has toured and recorded almost a dozen albums under his own name.